|

 and make things.
 I wasn't inclined to DIY by nature, had no skill at all when I

-medium and resolved about its importance in maintaining the heritage
+medium and resolved that it was important in maintaining the heritage

 asset.
-And I was a gardener, so had some limited experience making loose rockery
+And I was a gardener, so I had some limited experience making loose rockery

-walls to retain beds, with an inclination to pile rocks together as a
+walls to retain beds, which resulted in an inclination to pile rocks together.
+I decided to begin by tackling what seemed the

 most visible breach first, upping the ante considerably.
 It appeared at